UChicagoWebDev/final-project-belay-pannich/README.md

   limited set of emoji reactions you support.
 - OK./ Hovering over a reaction displays all the users who had that reaction

-### Single-Page State (5 points) -1
+### Single-Page State (5 points) OK.

 - OK./ Only serve one HTML request.
 Handle all other requests through the API
-- [ ] Push the channel name (for messages) or parent message id (for replies) to the history and navigation bar when the user navigates to a channel or thread Users can use the Back button to navigate to a previous channel or thread
+- OK./ Push the channel name (for messages) or parent message id (for replies) to the history and navigation bar when the user navigates to a channel or thread Users can use the Back button to navigate to a previous channel or thread
-- Loading the unique URL of a channel or thread should open the app to that channel or thread
+- OK./ Loading the unique URL of a channel or thread should open the app to that channel or thread
-- If an unauthenticated user follows a link to a channel or thread, show them the login or signup screens, but if they log in or sign up, send them to the original page they requested
+- OK./ If an unauthenticated user follows a link to a channel or thread, show them the login or signup screens, but if they log in or sign up, send them to the original page they requested
-- [ ] Save the user's auth key in localStorage or in a cookie.
+- OK./ Save the user's auth key in localStorage or in a cookie.
 Include your CNETID as part of your storage keys so your storage won't conflict with those of other students on the graders' machines. e.g.
   `window.localStorage.setItem('trevoraustin_belay_auth_key', 'abcdefg')`